 In this guide, we’ll create a report to show us the number of pageviews for each author.
 We named our report Pageviews by Author.

 Under Metric Groups, click the + add metric button.
 Type pageviews in the search field.
 Then click on the Pageviews metric under the Users heading.

 After that, you can click the + add dimension button and then click Custom Dimensions to specify the Custom Dimension you want to report.

 When you’re done, click the Save button at the bottom.

 That’s it!
 Now you’ll be redirected to your new report.

-Now you can access it at any time by navigating to Customization » Custom Reports » Pageviews by Author.
+You can access it at any time by navigating to Customization » Custom Reports » Pageviews by Author.

-If you want to know more about custom dimensions, check out the beginners guide to Google Analytics custom dimensions.
+If you want to know more about custom dimensions, check out the beginner’s guide to Google Analytics custom dimensions.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.